-In a nutshell, the difference between credit score and credit report is that a credit score is a three-digit number that gives lenders a snapshot of how creditworthy you are while a credit report shows your total history.
-Credit card companies, banks, auto lenders, or pretty much any institution that wants to extend you credit rely on credit scores to determine if you qualify for credit.
+In a nutshell, the difference between a credit score and a credit report is that a credit score is a three-digit number that gives lenders a snapshot of how creditworthy you are.
+In contrast, a credit report shows your total history.
+Credit card companies, banks, auto lenders, or pretty much any institution that wants to extend your credit rely on credit scores to determine if you qualify for credit.
 Non-lenders, like a potential landlord, for example, can also access your credit score if they’re uncertain about your financial health and ability to pay for a house.
 Figure out your credit score now to see how you rank:

-The FICO score is the most commonly used scoring model, especially, when submitting applications for a credit card or auto loan.
-VantageScore is a competing scoring model that is also used by many lenders across the United States.
-One thing all scoring models have in common is that they use existing information found in your credit report to calculate your credit score.
+The FICO score is the most commonly used scoring model, especially when submitting a credit card or auto loan application.
+VantageScore is a competing scoring model that many lenders across the United States also use.
+All scoring models have in common that they use existing information found in your credit report to calculate your credit score.
 5 important factors they take into consideration when calculating your credit score include:

 - Your repayment history.
 Lenders want to know whether you make any outstanding credit payments on time or if you have a history of defaulting.